cutenode/good-first-issue/README.md

 - [ ] Export good first issues for all repos that have a command
 - [ ] Add tests

+If you'd like to help with any of these, feel free to submit a PR or ask how you can help 🤗

 ## Projects
 The list of projects which are _currently_ supported.